A Guide To Going Green In Business

 #5: Work from home

 If you’re running a home business, then this is something you are doing already.
 But if you’re not, then it’s worth considering the possibility, even if it’s only one or two days a week.
 Working from home is not only an excellent way to improve your work-life balance, but it’s also an excellent way to go green, as you will be spending less time polluting the earth with your daily commute (assuming you use your car).
-Your staff will benefit too – not because you’re not in the office to boss them around – but because their morale will be improved if they are given the opportunity to work from home.
+Your staff will benefit too – not because you’re not in the office to boss them around – but because their morale will be improved if they are allowed to work from home.
 And thanks to apps and software that aid remote working, productivity shouldn’t take too much of a hit by this possibility.

 #6: Support green charities

 Another way to sway positive public opinion to your side is to support a charity.
 By giving a portion of your profits to a deserving cause, you are both doing a good deed and doing something to enhance your reputation.
-And if you are already implementing green principles within your business, you might want to support a green charity, not only to help save the environment, but to let people know that as a business, you care for the environment, both inside your office walls, and in your support of larger causes.
+And if you are already implementing green principles within your business, you might want to support a green charity, not only to help save the environment, but to let people know that as a business, you care for the environment, both inside your office walls and in your support of larger causes.
 This is excellent PR for your business.
-You might also host a fundraising event for the charity in question, as this is going to attract more attention for the charity and your business as a whole.
+You might also host a fundraising event for the charity in question, as this is going to attract more attention to the charity and your business as a whole.

 #7: Explore other ideas

 There are loads of ways you can go greener within your business, so commit to research and investigation.
 Look at other businesses around you, and consider what they are doing to go green.
 Speak to your team and pool together their ideas.
 Go online, and research other ways to green your business.
 Visit those websites that will keep you up to date with green thinking.
-And bring in a recognised company to give your business an environmental audit, as there may be other ways to go green that we haven’t considered in this article.
+And bring in a recognized company to give your business an environmental audit, as there may be other ways to go green that we haven’t considered in this article.

 yh3H3DqM08W2uxRH nBkk7qRBwWdFR85JPnZuFV5bOKoQ 8d9TD5L9Ps 1 O6imXDnPmzEEOWY9eVAsgPK3wtE xxKnuXqKPqhDT4eNx8O A8H6TqvHjrT4XK3OXM5 gsc5nksa4